Ittai Shapira

 Ittai Shapira (born December 18, 1972) is an Israeli-American violinist, composer, and curator.
-Described by the NY Times as “an Israeli dynamo with a flourishing solo violin career”, he regularly performs as a soloist with prestigious orchestras.
 His compositions include Concierto Latino, a concerto for Solo Violin, and seven Double Concertos.
 He is the founder and artistic director of Sound Potential, Inc., an artistic consultant for the Weill Cornell Music and Medicine Program, and is co-founder of the Ilona Feher Foundation with violinist Hagai Shaham.

 Early life and education

 Ittai Shapira was born in Rochester, NY, but grew up in Israel.
-He first studied with Rima Kaminkovsky, and later with renowned pedagogue Ilona Fehér.
-He continued his studies at the Juilliard School with Dorothy DeLay, Robert Mann, and Naoko Tanaka.
+He first studied with Rima Kaminkovsky, and later with Ilona Fehér.
+He continued his studies with Dorothy DeLay, Robert Mann graduating from the Juilliard School class of 94.